aaelony/frep/README.md

 `frep` is a command line tool to rename files in the current directory containing a _string to find_ with a _string to replace_.

+**Warning!** This tool WILL RENAME FILES IN THE CURRENT DIRECTORY IF THEY MATCH.

 ## Usage
 ```